akun576/hello-word/README.md

 # hello-word
 Hi humans!

-that is great!
+English is great!
-I believe that program is so easy!
+I believe that English is so easy!